Kalpana Kartik: Personal life

 Mona Singha was born into a Punjabi Christian family in pre-partition India.
 Her father was a Tehsildar in Batala, and she was the youngest of seven siblings.
 After the partition, her family relocated to Shimla, where she attended St. Bede's College and earned the title of Miss Shimla, marking the beginning of her journey to fame.

 In 1954, Mona and Dev Anand got married secretly while on a break during the shooting of Taxi Driver.
-They became parents in 1956 when Suneil Anand was born.
-Suneil has also acted in films.
-They also have a daughter named Devina.
-After Nau Do Gyarah, Kalpana quit films to become a home maker.
+They had two children, a son Suneil Anand (30 June 1956 - 26 July 2026) and a daughter Devina Anand.
+After Nau Do Gyarah, Kalpana quit films to become a home maker though she turned an associate producer of a few films all starring her husband Dev Anand.
 After her marriage, she chose to stay away from the limelight and has been away from the media since then.